Faculty Training

 CIMER Workshops

-The Center for the Improvement of Mentored Experience in Research (CIMER) provides materials for facilitated discussions regarding best practices in mentoring.
-In these sessions, you will “learn how to improve these relationships at all career stages and promote cultural change that values excellence in research mentoring as a critical aspect of diversifying the research workforce”.
+The Center for the Improvement of Mentored Experience in Research (CIMER) teaches best practices in mentoring.
+In these sessions, you will “learn how to improve mentor-mentee relationships at all career stages, develop excellence in research mentoring, and best train the next research workforce.”
 More information about CIMER can be found here.

-Five of our faculty members have undergone training with CIMER to be “Entering Mentoring” facilitators.
-Past and future CIMER training session are listed below.
+Seven of our faculty members have undergone training with CIMER to be “Entering Mentoring” facilitators.
 Registration is required.
-Please contact Tracy O’Brien (tracy.obrien.1@vanderbilt.edu) if you have any questions or trouble registering.
+Please contact Tracy O’Brien (tracy.obrien.1@vanderbilt.edu) if you have any questions.

 CIMER Workshop Instructors